Updated March 6, 2023

 Difference Between JSP and JSF

 Java Server Pages (JSP) is a technology for creating Web pages that support dynamic content.
 This helps programmers embed java code in HTML pages by making use of specific JSP tags, most of which begin with <% and end with %>.
 Java Server Pages (JSP) is a server-side programming technology that allows the creation of a dynamic, platform-independent method for developing Web-based applications.
-Java Server Faces (JSF) is a Java-based web application framework proposed to simplify development integration of web-based user interfaces.
+Java Server Faces (JSF) is a Java-based web application framework proposed to simplify web-based user interfaces’ development integration.
 JavaServer Faces is a patterned display technology, which was formalized in a specification through the Java Community Process.
-Java Server Faces (JSF) is an MVC web framework that explains the construction of User Interfaces (UI) for server-based applications using reusable UI components in a page.
+Java Server Faces (JSF) is an MVC web framework that explains the construction of User Interfaces (UI) for server-based applications using reusable UI components on a page.

 What is JSP?

 A Java Server Pages component is a type of Java servlet that is intended to fulfill the role of a user interface for a Java web application.
 JSP has access to the whole family of Java APIs, including the JDBC API, to access enterprise databases.
 Web developers create JSPs as text files that join HTML or XHTML code, XML elements, and embedded JSP actions and commands.
 Using JSP, you can assemble input from users over Webpage forms, present records from a database or different sources, and build Web pages dynamically.
 JSP tags can be used for a variety of purposes, such as retrieving data from a database or registering user preferences, accessing JavaBeans components, passing control among pages, and sharing information between requests, pages, etc. Java Server Pages usually serve the same purpose as programs executed using the Common Gateway Interface (CGI).